acmucsd/acm-ai-workshops/SP22/nlp-series/README.md

 Have you ever wondered how Siri learns your interests, or how Twitter filters hate speech?
 ACM AI’s Natural Language Processing (NLP) Workshop series is a series of interactive, in-person demos covering the ins and outs of NLP!
 In our first workshop, we’ll learn the uses and practice the basics of NLP through interactive Colab notebooks that you can bring home to experiment with.
 By the end, you’ll know how to apply the models you learn to classify any text you want.

 ## 3.2.
-Workshop 2: RNN for Multiclassification
+Workshop 2: RNNs for Multiclassification

 This workshop is about Recurrent Neural Networks for NLP for detecting emotions in a multi-class dataset.
 This workshop is self-contained from the first and covers RNNs from the ground up!